guide42/ochenta/README.md

 }
 ```

 Complex?
+This middleware exists at `Ochenta\header`.
 This is how we use it:

 ```php
 $app = add_header('X-Frame-Options', 'SAMEORIGIN')($app);